Obsessive-Compulsive Personality Disorder

 Obsessive-compulsive personality disorder (OCPD) is a chronic condition in which a person demonstrates an excessive focus on details, order and rules, and the need to achieve a perfect outcome, often in a way that interferes with daily life.
-They can be stubborn, insisting that things must be done their way.
-The desire for order, perfection, productivity, and control can impede their ability to finish tasks, to collaborate with other people, and to treat social activities or hobbies as purely recreational.
+People with this personality disorder can be stubborn, insisting that things must be done their way.
+The desire for order, perfection, productivity, and control can impede their ability to finish tasks, collaborate with other people, and treat social activities or hobbies as purely recreational.
 In addition to demanding that others follow certain rules or meet high standards, people with OCPD can be severely self-critical.

 OCPD is one of the most common personality disorders, according to the DSM-5; prevalence estimates range from 2.1 to 7.9 percent.
 OCPD is classified as a "Cluster C" personality disorder, as are avoidant personality disorder and dependent personality disorder.
 Anxiety and fear are the features shared by each of these disorders.

 Individuals with obsessive-compulsive personality disorder, according to the DSM-5, are overly concerned with orderliness, perfectionism, and control, a pattern that begins by early adulthood and includes four or more of the following:

 - A preoccupation with order and details that results in the person missing the point of an activity